radical-cybertools/radical.saga/docs/source/library/job/index.rst

 The basic usage of the job module is as follows::

    # A job.Description object describes the executable/application and its requirements
    job_desc = saga.job.Description()
    job_desc.executable  = '/bin/sleep'
    job_desc.arguments   = ['10']
    job_desc.output      = 'myjob.out'
    job_desc.error       = 'myjob.err'

    # A job.Service object represents the resource manager.
 In this example we use the 'local' adaptor to represent the local machine
    service = saga.job.Service('local://localhost')

    # A job is created on a service (resource manager) using the job description
    job = service.create_job(job_desc)

    # Run the job and wait for it to finish
    job.run()
    print "Job ID    : %s" % (job.job_id)
    job.wait()

    # Get some info about the job
    print "Job State : %s" % (job.state)
    print "Exitcode  : %s" % (job.exit_code)

+.. seealso:: More examples on how to use the SAGA job module can be found in
+             the :ref:`code_examples_job` section of the
+             :ref:`chapter_code_examples` chapter.

 Like all SAGA modules, the job module relies on  middleware adaptors to provide bindings to a specific resource manager.
 Adaptors are implicitly